 You can learn more about UCC filings here.

 In a perfect world, a lender should remove a UCC-1 whenever you pay off the debt associated with it.
 Unfortunately, it doesn’t always work that way.
-You might satisfy a debt in full yet discover that the UCC-1 filing remains in place afterwards.
+You might satisfy a debt in full yet discover that the UCC-1 filing remains in place.

-Ask the lender to terminate the lien upon payoff.
+1. Ask the lender to terminate the lien upon payoff

 When you pay off a loan, a good rule of thumb is to immediately submit a request with the lender to file a UCC-3 form with your secretary of state.
 The UCC-3 will terminate the lien on your company’s asset (or assets) and remove the UCC-1 filing.